TechAbraao/project-book-search/README.md

 ### 🔧 Pre-requisites

 - An IDE of your choice
-- Python on your operating system
+- Python installed on your system (recommended version: 3.8+)
-- Google Books API Secret Key
+- Google Books API Secret Key ([How to get one?](https://developers.google.com/books/docs/v1/using))

 ### 1️⃣ Clone this repository